Updated: July 29, 2024 7 mins read Published: January 14, 2022

 The knowledge and experience gained from this successful project applies to any telecoms company.

 Intellias customised the design by assessing resources needed, measuring the performance of the developed systems and estimating the expected infrastructure costs.
-This allowed the client to validate their ideas and estimate running costs to help them decide and plan the migration to AWS.
+This allowed the client to validate their ideas and estimate running costs to help them decide and plan the AWS cloud migration strategy.

 Telecom Digital